-They do this work in classes, internships, independent studies, and for their senior project.
+They do this work for classes, internships, independent studies, and for their senior projects.

 Compost and Community: A Case Study